-The Multicultural Diversity Education Committee invites you to participate in this year's Robert Newby Fund to support Student Diversity Efforts.
-This award will be given to up to four students at Central Michigan University for their outstanding applications and research work on both the graduate and undergraduate level.
+The Multicultural Diversity Education Committee invites student participation in the Robert Newby Fund to support Student Diversity Efforts.
+The award is given to up to four students at Central Michigan University for their outstanding applications and research work on both the graduate and undergraduate level.

 As a recipient of the award, these students will present at the Student Research and Creative Endeavors Exhibition (SRCEE) normally held each year in April.

 Please meet the four award recipients for 2018-2019.

 pictured l-r: Cheryl Lynn Geisthardt, Montisa Anntoinette Watkins, A.T.
 Miller

 Montisa is a native of Detroit, Michigan where she spent her formative years in the Detroit Public Schools.
 She is a first-generation college student graduating in 1991 from Aquinas College in Grand Rapids, Michigan with a Bachelor of Arts Degree in English.
 Montisa spent the next six years working with high school students and families in Detroit as the minority admissions representative at her alma mater.
 She went on to Michigan State University earning a master’s degree in 1999 in Student Affairs Administration.
 As a CMU King-Chavez-Parks Future Faculty Fellow and doctoral candidate in the Educational Leadership program, Montisa is passionate about making space to consider and dialogue about the impact of spirituality, religion, and faith on college student success in secular and faith-based university campuses.

 pictured l-r: A.T.
 Miller, Kaci Clayton, Cheryl Lynn Geisthardt